 Tennis elbow, also known as lateral epicondylitis, strikes when you’ve aggravated the muscle and soft tissue of your outer elbow.
 These muscles connect your forearm muscle to your elbow.
 If you’ve developed tennis elbow, you probably know it, as the pain from your elbow when you move it is the main symptom.
 Swelling and tenderness may also be present.

 You don’t have to play tennis to get tennis elbow.
 It’s caused by repetitive arm, wrist, and hand movements.
 That can be swinging a tennis racquet or stocking shelves.
-Your top-rated pain management specialist in NYC can provide a tennis elbow injection to start you on the path back to full health.
+Your doctor can provide a tennis elbow injection to start you on the path back to full health.

 Golfer’s elbow, also called medial epicondylitis, upsets the muscles on the inside of your elbow.
 These are the ones that connect your inner forearm to your elbow.
 It’s caused by the kind of pressure simulated by swinging a golf club — basically, the force placed on your wrists and fingers.